 Waste mountains around the cities and illegal waste disposals have become an acute issue across the country.

 In the last decades the recycling rate remained at a very low level or even turned worse.
-While in times of Soviet Union the collection and recycling of glas and paper was a functioning system, the waste disposal approach in the 1990s was simplified to dumping the unsorted garbage on the fast growing disposal sites around the cities.
+While in times before 1990 the collection and recycling of glass and paper was a more or less functioning system, the waste disposal approach in the 1990s was simplified to dumping the unsorted garbage on the fast growing disposal sites around the cities.
 Moreover, the waste volume itself has grown dramatically, reflecting the increasing incomes and consumption in the country.
 The resulting environmental impact and the air pollution led even to political protests, especially in the towns neighboring huge disposal sites around Moscow.

 The announced governmental program “Environment” to be implemented in the years 2019 – 2024 is supposed to bring the long awaited turnaround.
 It covers 10 areas around the topic from “Saving Forest” to “Waste Management” and is donated with 20 billon EUR including the funding from private investors in form of PPP (Public-Private-Partnership) co-financing.
 A central piece with regard to waste management is an significant increase of the waste recycling.

 In the Ural Federal District the city of Tyumen is the front runner in improving the waste management.
 In 2014 the city concluded an PPP agreement with a private investor for the construction and operating of a modern waste sorting plant.
 Two weeks ago the plant, worth 25 million EUR, went into operation.

 The advanced equipment (made in Germany and Spain) separate the solid waste in glass, paper, plastic, metal and other components.
 The handling capacity is 350 thousand tons of waste per year (90 tons/hour).
 Around 60% is expected to be delivered as raw materials to recycling plants.